 -

 Isotopes: Neon has three stable isotopes: ²⁰Ne, ²¹Ne, and ²²Ne.
 The abundance of these isotopes can slightly affect the average atomic mass of a neon sample, which in turn affects its density.
-However, the natural variation in isotopic composition is usually small and has a negligible effect on density in most practical applications.
+Even so, the natural variation in isotopic composition is usually small and has a negligible effect on density in most practical applications.

 -